ganeti/ganeti/man/hbal.rst

   (i.e. "gnt-instance replace-disks") operations.
 This will result in a much quicker balancing, but of course the improvements are limited.
 It is up to the user to decide when to use one or another.

+\--avoid-disk-moves=*factor*
+  This parameter prevents hbal from not profitable enough disk moves.
+  During each balancing step it will admit disk move only if the gain in the cluster metrics is *factor* times higher than the gain achievable without disk moves.

 \--no-instance-moves
   This parameter prevents hbal from using instance moves